bpg/terraform-provider-proxmox/docs/index.md

 ### SSH Private Key

-In some cases where SSH agent is not available, for example when running Terraform from a Windows machine, or when using a CI/CD pipeline that does not support SSH agent forwarding, you can use the `private_key` argument in the `ssh` block (or alternatively `PROXMOX_VE_SSH_PRIVATE_KEY` environment variable) to provide the private key for the SSH connection.
+In some cases where SSH agent is not available, for example when using a CI/CD pipeline that does not support SSH agent forwarding, you can use the `private_key` argument in the `ssh` block (or alternatively `PROXMOX_VE_SSH_PRIVATE_KEY` environment variable) to provide the private key for the SSH connection.

 The private key mut not be encrypted, and must be in PEM format.